vincentclaes/datajob/README.md

 ### Deploy

-Create a stack containing 2 glue jobs with our packaged project and its dependencies, orchestrated using step functions.

-Datajob will create s3 buckets based on the `<datajob stack id>` and the `stage` variable.
+Datajob will create s3 buckets based on the `datajob_stack.id` and the `stage` variable.
-The stage variable will typically be something like "dev", "stg", "prd", ... but since S3 buckets need to be globally unique we will use our `$AWS_ACCOUNT` for the `--stage` parameter.
+The stage variable will typically be something like "dev", "stg", "prd", ... but since S3 buckets need to be globally unique, for this example we will use our `$AWS_ACCOUNT` for the `--stage` parameter.

 ```shell
 export STAGE=$AWS_ACCOUNT